angular/angular/adev/src/content/tutorials/first-app/steps/14-http/README.md

 </docs-workflow>

-Summary: In this lesson, you updated your app to use a local web server (`json-server`), and use asynchronous service methods to retrieve data.
+SUMMARY: In this lesson, you updated your app to use a local web server (`json-server`), and use asynchronous service methods to retrieve data.

 Congratulations!
 You've successfully completed this tutorial and are ready to continue your journey with building even more complex Angular Apps.